 - Handpicking may be less practical in larger gardens.

-Natural enemies can control beetles
+Natural enemies of Colorado potato beetles

-- Stink bugs and lady beetles will prey upon Colorado potato beetle eggs
+- Stink bugs and lady beetles will prey upon Colorado potato beetle eggs.

-- The fungus Beauveria bassiana will kill both larvae and adults
+- The fungus Beauveria bassiana will kill both larvae and adults.

 Anytime you use a pesticide and it does not seem to kill Colorado potato beetles, switch to a different active ingredient.